gohugoio/hugo/docs/content/content/archetypes.md

 toc: true
 ---

-Typically, each piece of content you create within a Hugo project will have [front-matter](/content/front-matter/) that follows a consistent structure.
-If you write blog posts, for instance, you might use the following front-matter for the vast majority of those posts:
+Typically, each piece of content you create within a Hugo project will have [front matter](/content/front-matter/) that follows a consistent structure.
+If you write blog posts, for instance, you might use the following front matter for the vast majority of those posts:

 ```toml
 +++